nemohan/doc/other/git/8 Useing branches/3 git merge.md

 Also note that Git should not complain about the `git branch -d`, since new-feature is now accessible from the master branch.

-In the event that you require a merge commit during a fast forward merge for record keeping purposes you can execute `git merge` with the `--no-ff`option.
+<font color="red">In the event that you require a merge commit during a fast forward merge for record keeping purposes you can execute `git merge` with the `--no-ff`option.</font>

 ```
 git merge --no-ff <branch>